Uterine Fibroids & Fertility

 - What are the symptoms of Fibroids?

-The most common symptoms related to fibroids are:
+While many women are asymptomatic (have no symptoms) from their fibroids, the most common symptoms related to fibroids are:

 - Abnormal uterine bleeding